hnduke/evanduke/README.md

 ## About

-Evan Duke Enterprises created a business site in 2008 using Joomba.
+Evan Duke Enterprises created a business site in 2008 using Joomla.
 It is currently being updated.

 ## Roadmap